 This game contains examples of:

 Amnesiac Dissonance: When he first arrives, Porky has no memory of his past.
-Later, he pretends to be this to mask the fact that he remembers everything.
+Unfortunately, he gets better, and later fakes his amnesia to further his plans.

 The Dragon: Tenshi works against the heroes more than almost anyone else, effortlessly beats down Remilia and Yukari, and unlike the other Touhou characters is never persuaded to switch sides until the very end of the game, after Porky turns her into a robot to cover his escape.